This article has links to products and services we love, which we may make commission from.

 Another of the most popular locations, Doune Castle in Perthshire, was the setting for Outlander Castle Leoch, home to Colum MacKenzie and his Clan.

-This 14th-century courtyard castle was also used for Monty Python and the Holy Grail and (this is a lesser-known) it was Winterfell in the pilot of Game of Thrones.
+This 14th-century courtyard castle was also used for Monty Python and the Holy Grail (this is a lesser-known).
+It was Winterfell in the pilot of Game of Thrones.

 4. Falkland Outlander

 Falkland, in the Kingdom of Fife, stood in for 1945 and 1960’s Inverness.
-The original thatched roof houses, cobbled streets and the pretty square made it the ideal location.
-Here you’ll find
+The original thatched roof houses, cobbled streets, and pretty square made it the ideal location.

 Pre-Outlander effect, Falkland was a lovely village to visit, it’s great to see the show give visitors a catalyst to visit.